-16.2 Doppler Shift
+12.2 Doppler Shift

 You have probably noticed that when an ambulance passes by you, the sound of its siren changes.
 As it approaches, you hear a high, whining sound which switches to a deeper sound as it passes by.
 This change in pitch is referred to as the Doppler shift.
-To understand what is happening, let's consider a water bug treading water in a pond.
+To understand what is happening, let's consider a water bug treading water in a pond, as in Figure 12.1.